Hugo House

 For the Salvagia book launch, I used elements from the book cover.
 Using a poppy bold typeface, exciting colors and a figure from the book cover I was able to create a poster that both the Hugo House and the event creator was happy with.

-For the Zine event, I used a specific image they wanted to use, while using a bold, freehand style typeface and imagery of a book/magazine.
-I wanted to give it a sort of “DIY” feel, to emulate the hand-made zine one might hope to create during the event.
+For the Zine event, I used a specific image they wanted, while using a bold, freehand style typeface and imagery of a book/magazine.
+I wanted to give it a “DIY” feel, to emulate the hand-made zine one might hope to create during the event.

 Next